Tony Robbins

-Early life
+Early life and education

 Robbins was born Anthony J. Mahavoric in North Hollywood, California, on February 29, 1960.
-Robbins is the eldest of three children, and his parents divorced when he was seven.
+The eldest of three children, his parents divorced when he was seven.
 He is of Croatian descent from both sides of his family.
-His mother then remarried several times, including a marriage with Jim Robbins, a former semi-professional baseball player who legally adopted Anthony when he was 12.
+His mother remarried several times, including a marriage with Jim Robbins, a former semi-professional baseball player who legally adopted Anthony when he was 12.